EvMad/lofi-and-figma-gallery/README.md

 ## ABOUT

-This repo will become a gallery for UX Design case studies, including wireframes, mockups, digital prototypes, etc.
+This repo is a gallery for sketches, wireframes, mockups, digital prototypes, and other analog artifacts.

 ### Examples